-- Your name will appear on the ballot as you have registered to vote. - Candidates for re-election will be listed first. - Candidates for re-election: - A candidate for re-election must have already been elected to the office that they are running for again to be considered a candidate for re-election. - A candidate who currently holds an office but was not elected to it is not considered a candidate for re-election. - Candidates for re-election will be listed alphabetically by last name. - The remaining candidates will be listed alphabetically by last name after the candidates for re-election.
+- Your name will appear on the ballot as you have registered to vote. - Candidates for re-election: - Must have already been elected to the office that they are running for again to be considered a candidate for re-election. - A candidate who holds an office but was not elected to it, is not a candidate for re-election. - Candidates for re-election will be listed alphabetically by last name. - New candidates will be listed alphabetically by last name after the candidates for re-election.